tmikkonen/sailfish-arrowboard/README.md

 Starting from SailfishOS 1.0.4.x the new keyboard must be manually enabled in device settings if it has not been in use before 1.0.4.x.

 NOTE!
-The VKB continues to work normally after update to 1.1.2.16 "Yliaavanlampi" so it is "update proof" (for now).
-Of course, this may vary in the future updates if the VKB handling in SailfishOS should change.
+The VKB <s>continues to work normally after update to 1.1.2.16 "Yliaavanlampi" so it is "update proof" (for now).
+Of course, this may vary in the future updates if the VKB handling in SailfishOS should change.</s> does NOT WORK after upgrade to 1.1.4.28 (Äijänpäivänjärvi).
+Go to <em>Settings -> System -> Text input</em> and pick another <em>Active keyboard</em> for now.

 LATEST RELEASE: v0.4
 * Changelog: New SHIFT Key appearance in SymView.